vp-98/DL-Multilabel-Classification-PDD/README.md

 ## Data
 The data that was used is provided as supplementary data.
 This dataset can be located [here](https://www.sciencedirect.com/science/article/pii/S2352340917303487) under Appendix A of the paper "*Quantitative exploration of factors influencing psychotic disorder ailments in Nigeria.*"[[2](https://www.sciencedirect.com/science/article/pii/S2352340917303487)].

+## Data Processing
+In the original dataset, replace P with 1 and N with 0 for all the dependent variables, and combine all the dependent variables to create a combined target converting a multi-label classification to conventional multi-classification problem where there is only one target but there are more than two classes.
+Once complete, create two identical files for the data.
+The first copy of the data will remain as is, but for the second copy, remove rows with target value combinations of 11100, 01111, 10011, 00110, 00010, 10100, 10111.
+The first copy will have 500 records, and the second copy of the data will have 484 records of patients.

 ## Steps
 1. Converted multi-label classification problem into conventional multi-classification problem
 2. Perfomed One-hot-vector encoding of the categorical variables